docker/docs/ee/licensing.md

 You can perform offline activation of standalone enterprise engines by downloading the license and running the command `docker engine activate --license filename.lic`.

+For more information on the command, see the reference on [docker engine activate](https://docs.docker.com/engine/reference/commandline/engine_activate/).

+Additionally, from Docker Engine 18.09 onward, there is a feature called [CE-EE Node Activate](https://docs.docker.com/engine/ce-ee-node-activate/), which is a seamless in-place upgrade from Docker Engine - Community to Docker Engine - Enteprise.

 ### Desktop Enterprise

 > Docker Desktop Enterprise licenses are not included as part of your UCP, DTR, and Engine - Enterprise license.
 It is a separate license installed on developer workstations.
-Please contact your Sales team to obtain Docker Desktop Enterprise licenses.
+Please contact your Sales team to obtain [Docker Desktop Enterprise](https://docs.docker.com/ee/desktop/) licenses.

 Install the Docker Desktop Enterprise license file at the following location: